actions/importer-labs/bitbucket/5-custom-transformers.md

   end
   ```

 This method can use any valid Ruby syntax and should return a `Hash` or `Array` that represents the YAML that should be generated for a given step.
 GitHub Actions Importer will use this method to convert a step with the provided identifier and will use the `item` parameter for the original values configured in Bitbucket.
-The structure of the item can be viewed by looking at the commented out step for the identifier in the workflow.
+The Bitbucket variables can be accessed in the `item` parameter via `item["variables"]["<BITBUCKET_VARIABLE_NAME>"]`.

 ```yaml
 identifier: atlassian/unknown-azure-deploy:1.1.0